US finds unlikely ally in Vietnam as a former partner tilts to China

 "Duterte is a lot like Trump, he's sort of an unpredictable character and clearly the leaders who work best with Trump are the ones who are sort of willing to bury their ego and do things that appeal to Trump's ego," Connelly said.
 As examples, he pointed to French President Emmanuel Macron's hosting Trump during Bastille Day celebrations, or Japanese Prime Minister Shinzo Abe's gifting of a golden golf club that helped mollify the American president.

 Duterte may not be able to overcome his animosity towards the United States, Connelly said.
 "He's the first Philippines president from Mindanao and he brings with him all the baggage that involves," he said.

 "He grew up with his grandmother telling him stories of American atrocities on Moro during the colonial period.

-One of his grandparents was Muslim and some of his grandchildren are Muslim, and he regards himself as half Muslim because he's half-Moro, so he has some real anti-American feelings and he's very loathe to acknowledge any of the assistance the US has provided in Marawi," where US forces have helped Philippine security forces battle ISIS fighters.
+One of Duterte's grandparents was Muslim and some of his grandchildren are Muslim, and he regards himself as half Muslim because he's half-Moro, so he has some real anti-American feelings and he's very loathe to acknowledge any of the assistance the US has provided in Marawi," added Connelly, referring to the embattled city where US forces have helped Philippine security forces battle ISIS fighters.

 And he has turned to China most effusively, joining the One Belt, One Road trade and investment initiative Beijing launched earlier this year, which offers billions in funding to developing countries.
 He has also reportedly muted his opposition of China's claims in the disputed South China Sea, even as the US beefs up its maritime presence in the region.